 There is a clear difference in the structure of the programs and the resulting learning experiences.

 The MBA program has more contact teaching days, and therefore more contact teaching lessons.
-The program has a monthly contact teaching period of five days around one weekend and classes are held mainly in the evening.
+The program has a monthly contact teaching period of four days from Wednesday to Saturday.
 The participants will delve deeply into the themes during the program.
 The MBA program is the best choice for those who want to study mainly outside their working hours and want to invest more time in their studies.

 The EMBA program modules are more compact: only three days of contact teaching per month, with independent study before and after each module.
 During the contact teaching, it is assumed that the participants have familiarized themselves with the topic in advance, as during the contact teaching days the topics are reviewed at a faster pace and the focus is on reflection.